IsmailOuazzani/YTBmusicDL/README.md

 # Installation:
  Install youtube-dl by typing in the cmd: pip install youtube-dl
- If you get an error with ffmpeg, do: pip install ffmpeg
+ If you get an error with ffmpeg, use: pip install ffmpeg
                                        pip install ffprobe

 # Use:
 Place youtube urls in the 'playlist.txt' document (1 url each line)